 Jammu is well connected to the rest of India by air.
 Both Indian Airlines and Jet Airways operate daily flights to Jammu.
 The average flying time from New Delhi is about 80 minutes.

 One can also reach Katra by rail.
-Jammu/Katra is connected to other parts of country on broad gauge and numerous passenger trains ply from various parts of the country.
+Jammu/Katra is connected to other parts of the country on broad gauge and numerous passenger trains ply from various parts of the country.
 In the peak season of summer and other holidays, the Railways introduce special trains for the comfort of the Yatris.
 Many superfast trains also ply on this route and one can reach Jammu/Katra overnight from New Delhi.

-A list of trains, their schedules and booking status could be seen at the Indian Railways website.
+A list of trains, their schedules, and booking status could be seen at the Indian Railways website.
 You can even book tickets online if you are planning to travel in the near future.

 Jammu is well connected through road also to rest of India.
 National Highway No. 1A passes through Jammu towards Srinagar.
 Regular bus services from all major North Indian cities are available for Jammu as well as Katra.
-Many standard and deluxe buses of various State Road Transport Corporations as well as private operators connect Jammu with important cities and towns of North India.
+Many standard and deluxe buses of various State Road Transport Corporations, as well as private operators, connect Jammu with important cities and towns of North India.

 Passengers using Air or Rail as a mode of travel have necessarily to break their journey at Jammu and from thereon select an alternative mode of transport.
-However for passengers traveling by road, either through public or own transport, there is an option of taking a by-pass from Kunjwani, nearly 10 kms. off Jammu and heading straight for the base camp i.e Katra.
+However for passengers traveling by road, either through public or own transport, there is an option of taking a by-pass from Kunjwani, nearly 10 km. off Jammu and heading straight for the base camp i.e Katra.
 The option of a halt at Jammu is thus entirely with the yatri although many yatries would like to spend more time in Jammu and visit the temples and other landmarks there.